 Freedom Park was built so that the Bicentennial Barge would have a place to land in Schenectady County in 1976.
 The former dumping ground for unset concrete and discarded construction materials was transformed into a lovely amphitheater and stage on the banks of the Mohawk River; an idyllic setting for the production of “Ballad for Americans.”
 After a wonderful summer of historical and patriotic festivities, soon to be Mayor Dennis Madden, realized that Scotia now had a fine performance venue – and no plans to use it in the future.
 Thus was born the Freedom Park Foundation.

-When Dennis found employment out of state, the Foundation continued to present weekly Wednesday programs throughout the ’80s and ’90s under the leadership of new board President, Nell Burrows.
+The Foundation continued to present weekly Wednesday programs throughout the ’80s and ’90s under the leadership of new board President, Nell Burrows.
 The original small core of volunteers was expanded significantly under Mayor Jim Denny and Park Board Chair Carl George in the mid-nineties.